Lecture Archive

 Smartphone cameras now rival the best digital cameras on the market, and this Zoom presentation by SoCal photographer and long-arm quilter Trudy Cleveland will serve up a wealth of tips for taking quality photos of your quilts.

 Trudy’s advice will help you do more with your smartphone, take great photos to share with family and friends, participate in virtual Sew & Tell events, meet the requirements of online quilt-show applications, and more.
 You may find yourself using these tricks for all your photography.
 Learn more about Trudy at her website.
+NOTE: This lecture was not recorded.

 March 16, 2021 • Lisa Walton